 Eastman maintains pollution prevention and waste minimization programs designed to achieve ongoing reductions in the amount and toxicity of any contaminants that may be released to the water.
 Releases are managed in a manner that protects the environment and the health and safety of employees and the public.
 Many of our manufacturing facilities have advanced wastewater treatment plants designed to meet — and in many cases, exceed — environmental standards while protecting the health of our employees, our communities and our local ecosystems.

 Eastman’s Chief Sustainability Officer reports directly to the CEO and Chairman of the Board.
 The CSO is responsible for regulatory compliance and driving sustainability throughout the company including the responsible use of water.
-Examples of reports pertaining to water given to the Eastman’s Board of Directors include regulatory updates, a water resource management overview, and National Academy of Sciences studies of the health of local rivers.
+Examples of reports pertaining to water given to the Eastman’s Board of Directors include regulatory updates, a water resource management overview, updates on issues such as plastics in the ocean and water pollution in China, research by the Woods Hole Oceanographic Institution, Global HSES Audit Program (GHAP) updates, our Sustainability report, cooling water intake structure studies, and National Academy of Sciences studies of the health of local rivers.
 These reports are given on an as-needed basis, generally less than annually.
-Eastman’s Chief Sustainability Officer is responsible for Sustainability, Global Health-Safety-Environment-Security, Securities, Global Trade, Global Public and Community Affairs, and the Legal Organizations.
+Eastman’s Chief Sustainability Officer is responsible for Sustainability, Global Health, Safety, Environment, and Security, Securities, Global Trade, Global Public and Community Affairs, and the Law organizations.

 Water Risk Management